nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Finding profiles by name: `profile -f`

-Find profiles whose names contain any of the given keywords.
+Finds profiles whose names contain any of the given keywords.

 Format: `profile -f KEYWORD [MORE_KEYWORDS]…`